 As you have gathered by now, one of my favorite places for paranormal activity is Gettysburg.
-On this day, back in June, I actually got to walk around with a Gettysburg local, named Karen, who knows all the hot spots for the paranormal.
+Back in June of 2021, I actually got to walk around with a Gettysburg local, named Karen, who knows all the hot spots for the paranormal.
 I knew Sachs Covered Bridge, a bridge a few miles outside of the town of Gettysburg, was haunted but I did not know about this particular spirit, but before I get into all of that, let me give you some background on the bridge itself.

 They built Sachs Covered Bridge way back in 1854.
 For 114 years, the bridge served as a connection between the two sides of Marsh Creek.
 During the Battle of Gettysburg, in 1863, a good portion of both armies passed over the bridge; both going to and from the battle.
 Sadly, around the time of the battle, three soldiers were executed by hanging from the bridge for desertion (though some say they were spies).
 They left their bodies hanging to serve as a warning to other soldiers to stay in line.

 After the battle ended, the town slowly put their lives back together.
 Sachs Covered Bridge fortunately did not sustain any damage and served as a functional bridge for another century.
 In 1968, the 100-foot-long bridge was determined to be no longer safe for travel and was closed for good.
 It updated in the 1990s and now stands better than ever.
 Every year, many tourists visit the bridge to take in its history and to seek its famous haunts.